rahul-desai3/chat/readMe.md

 This repo contains a chatroom server (`index.js`) and a chat client (`index.html`/`app.js`).
 It suports following features:

-  - Send and receive message to the chatroom
+  - Send and receive message to and from the chatroom.
-  - 1:1 chat can be converted to a group chat by just sharing the URL
+  - 1:1 chat can be converted to a group chat by just sharing the URL.
-  - Get notification if a new member joins the chatroom
+  - Get notification if a member joins or leaves the chatroom.

 Demo
 ----